mapilem/public/README.md

 plus, it automatically checks the chain to see if an account is posting for the very first time, then sends it a short welcome message

 Don´t forget to customize before using (bot name, posting key, welcome message text)

+Separate File: check_transfers, to check outgoing transfers for any user and list the accounts to which most Hive / HBD had been transferred to